Dekadisk/dekadisk.github.io/_posts/2023-05-21-mapping-world-design.markdown

 [<img width="80%" style="display:block; margin-left:auto; margin-right:auto" src="https://dekadisk.gitlab.io/assets/UEMAP_1.png">](https://dekadisk.gitlab.io/assets/UEMAP_1.png)
 [<img width="80%" style="display:block; margin-left:auto; margin-right:auto" src="https://dekadisk.gitlab.io/assets/Infos.png">](https://dekadisk.gitlab.io/assets/Infos.png)
-Three paths are available for the players: __rushing through the main gate__ is possible, but will lead to the spawn of more enemies behind the main gate, who will rush towards the player.
+Three paths are available for the players: __rushing through the main gate__ is possible, but will lead to the spawn of more enemies in area C, who will rush towards the player.
 The latter can also decide to __go to point 2__.
 Going there trigger the __apparition of an enemy carrying a box, who opens a door__ - this is used to __show the player__ that some doors (with padlocks on them) can be opened.
 Searching the area, the player can discover that one of the enemies is __carrying a key__.
-Taking it by getting close (or by looting the enemy's corpse) makes the player able to use a safe path in a building, which leads to the __area beyond point 3__.
-However, point 2.a shows that while opening the door is possible, the player can also decide to climb the building to reach a vantage point is the next area (see the "Rewarding vantage point" part below).
-Shooting in area 2 also lead to the apparition of more enemies.
+Taking it by getting close (or by looting the enemy's corpse) makes the player able to use a safe path in a building, which leads to the __area C__.
+However, point 2.a shows that while opening the door is possible, the player can also decide to climb the building to reach a vantage point in the next area (see the "Rewarding vantage point" part below).
+Shooting in area B also lead to the apparition of more enemies.

-The target is on the first floor of the biggest building behind the main gates (4).
+The target is on the first floor of the biggest building in area C (4).
 It can be reached thanks to some parkour on the right, or from the ground on the left, which is more risky because of the guards.
 Once killed, the target can be looted, giving the player a key that can be used to escape through a door in the enemy's house (visible under the stairs in the showcase video).

 ### Level design techniques